Gerseneck/TeXnique/README.md

 ## Contribution

-Contributors are welcome!
-If you'd like to contribute a problem, you can do so via [this form](https://forms.gle/DXjPeTL5DbJBhKRv8) or submit a pull request to this repository directly.
+This is a custom fork of TeXnique, if you want to contribute to the actual project you can do so via [this form](https://forms.gle/DXjPeTL5DbJBhKRv8) or submit a pull request to this repository directly.